Dr. Chris Cott

 Phone: 03 9902 4615

-HazemHazem is MCN process Engineer / research officer and final year PhD Candidate “Biomaterials engineering and Nanomedicine”.
-His key research interest lies at the intersection of material science, biomedicine and analytical chemistry, focusing on semiconductor materials nanostructures fabrication, surface modification, and application as an analytical substrate biomaterials, and biosensing platforms.
+HazemHazem is MCN process Engineer whose key research interest are at the intersection of material science, biomedicine and analytical chemistry, focusing on semiconductor materials nanostructures fabrication, surface modification, and application as an analytical substrate biomaterials, and biosensing platforms.

 Hazem is responsible for wet etching benches in the cleanroom and the biochemistry lab induction.